PHY: Physics and Engineering

 A lecture and laboratory course designed to familiarize students with experimental physics and scientific communication.
 Students conduct experiments, analyze data, and come to evidence-based conclusions.
 In addition, explicit instruction occurs on writing and presenting in the discipline of physics.
 Students write a scientific report on an experiment and present their findings to the department.

-Gen Ed Attribute: Speaking Emphasis, Writing Emphasis.
+Gen Ed Attribute: Speaking Emphasis, Writing Emphasis (select both)

 PHY 330.
 Electronics I. 3 Credits.

 Emphasis is divided between theory and experiment.
 The course begins with a brief review of resistive and RC voltage dividers.
-Electronic circuits studied include basic operational amplifiers, timers, instrumentation amplifiers, logic circuits, flip flops, counters, and timers.
+Electronic circuits studied include basic operational amplifiers, instrumentation amplifiers, logic circuits, flip flops, counters, and timers.

-Pre / Co requisites: PHY 330 requires prerequisites of MAT 161 and PHY 140 or PHY 180.
+PHY 330 Prerequisite: Successful completion of MAT 161; and PHY 140 or PHY 180, with minimum grades of D-.

 PHY 350.
 Heat and Thermodynamics.
 3 Credits.